-The MONROE work plan will be carried in the frame of seven work packages (WPs).
+The MONROE work plan is being carried in the frame of seven work packages (WPs).
 Management (WP1) and dissemination (WP7) work packages provide the broad canvas for the whole duration of the project and ensure its good functioning.
 Two theoretical work packages (WP2 and WP3) investigate in depth the role of R&I and R&I policies as well as the possibilities for their consistent representation in current state-of-the-art macro and regional-economic models.
 Empirical (WP5) and modelling (WP4) work packages use the methodological framework developed in WP2 and WP3 in order to build specific modelling tools or modules that incorporate R&I and R&I policies as well as to estimate empirically all main parameters of these models on the basis of existing European country, regional and micro-level data.
 The resulting empirically validated and estimated modelling toolkit will be used for the analysis of specific R&I policies and programmers as well as for the construction of a meta-model that will serve as a basis for the interactive online tool.

 WP1: Project management and advisory board

 Project Coordination is a crucial overarching WP that will ensure that the MONROE project realises its high ambitions and provides deliverables on time and of the highest quality.
 This will have a dedicated sub-WP for Project Management and coordination of a high-level Project Advisory Board including key theoretical and modelling experts.

 Work on this WP has consisted mainly of setting up the project’s management infrastructure in support of the other WPs.
 To streamline communication and collaboration between the partners, PBL, as leader of this WP, has set up frequent skype meetings with the WP leaders.
 Also toward this direction, we created a project account with Asana, which is a project-management website and application.

 WP2: Examining mechanisms of policy in models with endogenous growth and productivity.